+44 2081 444 580

 - Sailing holidays in Sweden

-Best time to sail in the U.S.
+Best time to sail in the United States

 Living in the U.S.?
 Don’t worry, you don’t have to jet across the world for an epic sailing trip--one of the greatest sailing destinations in the world is right at your doorstep.

 With the longest coastline of any bay in North America, the Chesapeake Bay is a classic destination for both sailing newbies and long-time enthusiasts.
-With Annapolis, Oxford, and “Seafood Capital of the World,” Crisfield right along the coastline, you can set sail for a cruise and enjoy plenty of eye-catching pit stops along the way.
+With Annapolis, Oxford, and the “Seafood Capital of the World,” Crisfield, right along the coastline, you can set sail for a cruise and enjoy plenty of eye-catching pit stops along the way.

 We'll get back to you with a non-obligatory tailored quote within 4 hours

-Get £50 off your first booking!
+Get $50 off your first booking!
 Subscribe to our newsletter.

 Get the latest special offers, sailing guides, tips and industry news.
 We are committed to treating your data with respect as per our Privacy Policy.
 You can unsubscribe at any time.